 Florence!
 I love Florence!
 Who does not?
 This city is perfect for families, for couples, for single people, for old, for young…Am I being partial?
 Well, I admit it.
 It is simply to make you feel bad for not having been there already.

 Florence, Firenze in Italian, is the capital city of Tuscany (a region in the North of Rome).
 Tuscany is often taken as the pure example of Italian’s landscapes and lifestyle.
 You know?
-The green hills scattered of pine trees and covered by vineyards adjoining ocre-coloured houses.
+The green hills scattered with pine trees and covered by vineyards adjoining ocre-coloured houses.
 Typical!
 Italy is far more complex than that.
 Nevertheless, you can’t obliterate the fact that Tuscany has marked characteristics.

 Florence was founded by the Romans in 59 B.C.
 Due to its strategic position, it became a hub for business and transports.
 It also means that it was quite attractive to barbaric tribes (it can never be perfect…) Its Golden Age covers quite a large span of four centuries (from the 11th to the 15th).
-It coincidated with the end of Middle Ages and the birth of the Renaissance in Italy (which have both different dates than in England).
+It coincidated with the end of the Middle Ages and the birth of the Renaissance in Italy (which have both different dates than in the rest of Europe).
 Art is to be found everywhere in Florence.
 Writers such as Dante or Machiavelli lived there.
 Botticelli and Michelangelo (not Mickey Langelo…) both worked as painters in the city.
 Leonardo da Vinci learnt his trade in Florence.
 The Capital of Arts is the birthplace of the Renaissance, and of Italian arts as we celebrate them today.

 The city was ruled by a Signoria, a Council of the most powerful men from the most important families of Florence.
 THE most important family happens to be the Medici.
 There is currently a series on the soaring of the family.
 The dynasty raised itself from being bankers (not bonkers) to being one of the most powerful families in Europe.
 They offered one Pope to Italy and two Queens to France.
 Their blood is in all the European royal families.
 Originally, they may have had doctors in their ranks as ‘Medici’ means ‘doctors’.
 The Medici’s status sprang with Cosimo di Medici in the 15th century.
 He established himself and the family as the leaders of Florence.
 The second most important name is Lorenzo il Magnifico (greatest nickname ever) who gave the city its cultural aspect by being a generous patron to artists who, as a result, came to settle in Florence to work and earn a living.